hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 -------------------------
 .center[![:scale 100%](images/consul_segmentation_intro.png)]

+* Automatic mTLS
+* PKI certificate management
+* API-driven

+???
-Consul enables fine grained service segmentation to secure service-to-service communication with automatic TLS encryption and identity-based authorization.
+In addtition, Consul enables fine grained service segmentation to secure service-to-service communication with automatic TLS encryption and identity-based authorization.

-Consul can be integrated with common centralized PKI and certificate management.
+You can also integrate it with common centralized PKI and certificate management.

 Service configuration is achieved through API-driven Key/Value store that can be used to easily configure services at runtime in any environment.